vamolessa/pepper/pepper/rc/expansion_reference.md

 # expansions

 ## `arg`
-When used inside a command declared using the `command` command, expands to the `<index>`th argument it received whell called.
+When used inside a command declared using the `command` command, expands to the `<index>`th argument it received when called.
 If instead of a zero-based index, its argument is `!`, it expands to `!` if the command was called with a bang (that is, `command! ...`) and to ` ` (empty) otherwise.
 Also, this expansion's argument can be `*` which will make it expand to all arguments passed to the called command.